Nagoya University

 (2) Graduation and Completion Criteria (Requirements)

-To be awarded an undergraduate degree, students are required to complete Liberal Arts and Sciences Courses (a total of 41 credits or more) in accordance with the three educational policies of Nagoya University, as well as the Specialized Courses of the School of Education (i.e., Specialized Courses, course subjects, and graduation thesis; a total of 84 credits or more), which are offered to enable students to fulfill the abovementioned educational goals.
+To be awarded an undergraduate degree, students are required to complete Liberal Arts and Sciences Courses (a total of 48 credits or more) in accordance with the three educational policies of Nagoya University, as well as the Specialized Courses of the School of Education (i.e., Specialized Basic Subjects, course subjects, and graduation thesis; a total of 84 credits or more), which are offered to enable students to fulfill the abovementioned educational goals.

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum